floridop/MNXB11-fairytale/fairytale.md

 -------------------------------------------

 They could see the sandstorm approaching on the horizon as the noon sun started to hit its 52+ degrees out there.
+The sandstorms are relentless, unpredictable, and incredibly destructive.

 From the top of Gerda Hill the WheatherShield started charging, converging its rays into a semisphere that would protect the area for a radius of 50km.